AMReX-Astro/Microphysics/sphinx_docs/source/templated_networks.rst

 #.
 Compute all of the intermediate rates.

    Since these rates are used multiple times, we compute them once and cache them.
-   This is done soley for performance reasons, since computing the rates is expensive.
+   This is done solely for performance reasons, since computing the rates is expensive.

 #.
 Loop over rates